 One way is to draw the full object and then erase the part that is overlapped.

-For straight objects, we can use a ruler.
+For straight objects, you can use a ruler.

-While some cartoon characters do not have overlapping parts, some will have many overlapping parts that we need to pay attention to.
+While some cartoon characters do not have overlapping parts, some will have many.

 Tex Willer overlapping parts.

 Accuracy is the most important part of drawing!

 Use the methods above to practice drawing accurately.
 The next 3 steps will guide you how to draw and render your favorite cartoon characters.